 This report contains forward-looking statements that are based on our management's beliefs and assumptions and on information currently available to us.
 All statements other than statements of historical facts are forward-looking statements.
-These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
 Forward-looking statements include, but are not limited to, statements about: